Dr. Alex Stone, DPT, CSCS

 • The warranty is a bit disappointing.
 All Theraguns have a one-year warranty, with the exception of the Theragun Pro, which has a two-year warranty.

-It’s important to highlight that the Theragun Mini (reviewed here) can address flat feet and plantar fasciitis despite being the smallest and least powerful of the Theraguns.
+It’s essential to note that the Theragun Mini (reviewed here) can effectively address flat feet and serve as a massage gun for plantar fasciitis, despite being the smallest and least powerful of the Theraguns.

 Opove M3 Pro Massage Gun Specification Box Bg